Dotpys/MonoGame-GameBoyEmu/README.md

 # JMGBE

-This is a personal project where I try to create an original Game Boy emulator with pure C# in .Net Core 3.0.
+This is a personal project where I try to create an original Game Boy emulator with pure C# in .Net 5.

 This repo containse the following projects:
 - JMGBE.Core: The main class library with all the components of the emulator [net5.0].